-- 17) Write a Java program to sort a list of names in ascending order. - 18) Write a Java program that checks whether a given string is a palindrome or not. - 19) Ex: MADAM is a palindrome - 20) Write a Java program to handle multiple exceptions and also use finally? - 21) Write a Java program to handle user-defined exceptions? - 22) Write a Java program that reads a file name from the user, then displays information about whether the file exists, whether the file is readable, whether the file is writable, the type of file and the length of the file in bytes. - 23) Write a Java program that displays the count of number of characters, lines and words in a text file. (user provide file using cmd line args) - 24) Write a Java program that creates three threads.
-First thread displays "Good Morning" every one second, the second thread displays "Hello" every two seconds and the third thread displays Welcome" every three seconds. - 25) Write a Java program that correctly implements producer consumer problem using the concept of inter-thread communication - 26) Write a Java program that implements a simple client/server application.
+- 19. Write a Java program that reads a file name from the user, then displays information about whether the file exists, whether the file is readable, whether the file is writable, the type of file and the length of the file in bytes. - 20.
+Write a Java program that displays the count of number of characters, lines and words in a text file.(user provide file using cmd line args) - 21.
+Write a Java program that creates three threads.
+First thread displays "Good Morning" every one second, the second thread displays "Hello" every two seconds and the third thread displays Welcome" every three seconds. - 22.
+Write a Java program that correctly implements producer consumer problem using the concept of interthread communication - 23.
+Write a Java program that implements a simple client/server application.
 The client sends data to a server.
 The server receives the data, uses it to produce a result, and then sends the result back to the client.
 The client displays the result on the console.
 For ex: The data sent from the client is the radius of a circle, and the result produced by the server is the area of the circle.
-(Use java.net) - 27) Write a Java program to retrieve the information from the given URL?
-(Note: Read the URL from Command Line Arguments). - 28) Write a java program to create a sample TCP chat application where client and server can chat with each other?
+(Use java.net) - 24.
+Write a Java program to retrieve the information from the given URL?
+(Note: Read the URL from Command Line Arguments). - 25.
+Write a java program to create a sample TCP chat application where client and server can chat with each other?

-- 1) Java; the complete reference, 11th editon, 2018 Herbert schildt, TMH. - 2) An Introduction to programming and OO design using Java, 2015, J.Nino and F.A.
-Hosch, John wiley & sons Programming in Java, Sachin Malhotra, Saurabh Choudhary, Second Edition. - 3) An Introduction to OOP, second edition, T. Budd, Pearson education. - 4) Introduction to Java programming 6th edition, Y. Daniel Liang, Pearson education.
+- 1. Java; the complete reference, 11th editon, 2018 Herbert schildt, TMH. - 2.
+An Introduction to programming and OO design using Java, 2015, J.Nino and F.A.
+Hosch, John wiley & sons Programming in Java, Sachin Malhotra, Saurabh Choudhary, Second Edition. - 3.
+An Introduction to OOP, second edition, T. Budd, pearson education. - 4.
+Introduction to Java programming 6th edition, Y. Daniel Liang, pearson education.

-' II B.Tech.
+'II B.Tech.
 II-Sem (CSE)